General Electric Catalyst: Testing

-After two years of development, it completed its first test run in Prague on December 22, 2017.
+After two years of development, the engine completed its first test run in Prague on December 22, 2017.

-After most of the component tested and the engine run, GE Aviation maintains its performance objectives and hope to exceed them.
+With most components tested and the engine running, GE Aviation said it was meeting its performance objectives and hoped to exceed them.

-It will begin certification testing in 2018, validating the aerodynamics, mechanics, and aerothermal systems.
+Certification testing was to begin in 2018, validating the aerodynamics, mechanics, and aerothermal systems.

-It is expected to power the Beechcraft Denali first flight in late 2018 and will complete over 2000 hours of testing before the Denali enter service.
+The engine was then expected to power the Beechcraft Denali's first flight in late 2018 and to complete over 2,000 hours of testing before the Denali entered service.

-GE Aviation Czech, the development, testing and production headquarters, has recruited around 180 employees, with another 80 expected in 2018 among 500 others for the complete facility at full production rate.
+GE Aviation Czech, the development, testing and production headquarters, had recruited around 180 employees, with another 80 expected in 2018 among 500 more planned for the complete facility at full production rate.

-It was developed over two years by 400 GE designers, engineers and materials experts in the Czech Republic, Italy, Germany, Poland, the U.S. and elsewhere.
+The engine was developed over two years by 400 GE designers, engineers and materials experts in the Czech Republic, Italy, Germany, Poland, the U.S. and elsewhere.

-Six test cells will open, 10 test engines will be built and it will be flown later in 2018 on a flying testbed, certification tests over 2018-2019 include altitude, performance and high-vibration testing.
+Six test cells were to open and 10 test engines were to be built, with flight testing on a flying testbed planned for later in 2018; certification tests over 2018–2019 were to include altitude, performance and high-vibration testing.

-In March 2018 the first sample ran nearly 40 hours before several years of health monitoring review.
+By March 2018, the first engine had run nearly 40 hours, ahead of a health monitoring review planned to span several years.

-The next engine is assembled and instrumented for altitude trials and will be tested in Canada from summer 2018.
+The next engine had been assembled and instrumented for altitude trials, to be tested in Canada from the summer of 2018.

-From later in 2018, Cessna will receive three engines to prepare the first-quarter 2019 Denali maiden flight.
+From later in 2018, Cessna was to receive three engines in preparation for a Denali maiden flight in the first quarter of 2019.

-Its development is 30% faster than previous new GE projects as the development program has 10 engines, plus several rebuilds.
+GE expected development to run 30% faster than its previous new engine projects, as the development program had 10 engines plus several rebuilds.

-Over the next two years, 33 engine tests overall will happen including 17 certification tests.
+Over the following two years, 33 engine tests were planned, including 17 certification tests.

-The certification do not require a flying testbed but a modified King Air 350 may be used for flight safety clearance early in 2019, before Denali flight tests.
+Certification did not require a flying testbed, but a modified King Air 350 might be used for flight safety clearance early in 2019, ahead of Denali flight tests.

-At the end of May 2018, 60 hours of testing were completed including at full power while second engine assembly was nearly complete for a summer first run, component certification was imminent and should be followed by whole-engine certification testing, starting with ingestion and altitude tests.
+At the end of May 2018, 60 hours of testing had been completed, including runs at full power, while assembly of the second engine was nearly complete for a first run that summer; component certification was imminent and was to be followed by whole-engine certification testing, starting with ingestion and altitude tests.

-By July 2018, the first engine ran over 100 hours while a second engine is running in Prague before being sent to Canada later in the year for altitude testing, performance is on target or better than predicted.
+By July 2018, the first engine had run over 100 hours while a second engine was running in Prague, before being sent to Canada later in the year for altitude testing; performance was on target or better than predicted.